 The Embassy has the right to ask for additional documents/informations or to request and interview with the applicant.

-Please find here a Schengen visa application form, that you can fill out on your computer.
+Please find here a Schengen visa application formIt opens in new window, that you can fill out on your computer.

 4. WHEN TO APPLY